rodolfocoursera/GCAS/README.md

 The original datasets include the data collected from the embedded accelerometer and gyroscope of a smartphone while a person, wearing the phone, performed six activities from walking to laying.

-##Files:
+##Files

- * README.md.
+ * __README.md__.
 The present file that explains how all the files all related

-* CodeBook.md.
-The dataset variables and a detailed explanation about the data and its transformation
+* __CodeBook.md__.
+Contains the description of the dataset variables and an explanation about the data and its transformation.

-* run_analysis.R.
-The script that generates MeanTidySet.txt.
-A comma-separated file resulting of merge and transform both test and train datasets from Human Activity Recognition Using Smartphones Dataset.
+* __run_analysis.R__.
+The script that generates MeanTidySet.txt, a comma-separated file resulting of merge and transform both test and train datasets from Human Activity Recognition Using Smartphones Dataset.

 ##The script
 The script does the following tasks in order to produce a "tidy" dataset meanTidySet.txt that can be used for later analysis:

 1. The training and the test sets __were merged__ to create one data set.
 2. The variables not related to both the mean and standard deviation were removed.
 Specifically those whose name not contained __"mean()" or "std()"__, excepting for Subject and ActivityId variables.